Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Ohio State Stats and Trends

-- Ohio State has played 12 games, with seven wins against the spread.

-- This season, the Buckeyes have an against the spread record of 7-5 in their 12 games as a favorite of 6.5 points or more.

-- Ohio State's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- Ohio State's games this year have hit the over on seven of 12 set point totals (58.3%).

-- Ohio State is 7-5 against the spread and 10-2 overall in games when it scores more than 20.6 points.
+- When Ohio State records more than 20.6 points, it is 7-5 against the spread and 10-2 overall.

-- Ohio State is 7-5 against the spread and 10-2 overall when the team churns out over 316.9 yards.
+- In games that Ohio State amasses over 316.9 yards, the team is 7-5 against the spread and 10-2 overall.

 - The Buckeyes have nine giveaways this season, while the Utes have 14 takeaways .